SebastianOrmaechea/SebastianOrmaechea/README.md

 - 👋 Hi, I’m @SebastianOrmaechea
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in all types of agricultural data
 - 💞️ I’m looking to collaborate on livestock projects
 - 📫 How to reach me: ormaecheasg@gmail.com
 - #### Where to find me: